 I once wrote the 5 reasons to visit Mt.
 Takao in Western Tokyo.
 This time, Yakuoin Temple there held an yearly festival to walk on fire.
 I asked myself, “Should I go and see and experience it myself ?”
 My answer was YES.

 I like to laugh at comedy movies on my sofa, but I am a blogger who sometimes talk about culture and humanity seriously.
 Schedule… OK.
 I didn’t find any reason to hesitate.

-This is a report and sightseeing guide for walking-on-fire festival at Yakuoin Temple in Mt.
+This article is a report & practical sightseeing guide for walking-on-fire festival at Yakuoin Temple in Mt.
 Takao.

 Let’s see the REAL walking-on-fire!

-It was Yakuoin Temple’s yearly Walk On Fire Festival, (Hiwatari-sai in Japanese) on 8 March, 2015.
-(It is the 2nd Sunday every year.)
+Yakuoin Temple’s yearly Walk On Fire Festival, (Hiwatari sai in Japanese) was held on 8 March, 2015.
+It is the 2nd Sunday every year.

 It was held in their parking area at the foot of Mt.
 Takao, not at the main building on the hillside.
 It’s a parking area, but don’t image a busy place with a lot of cars.
 There are tengu statues and Buddhist shrines for the festival.
 The rural town with a stream is cozy, so it might be a good idea to stroll around while waiting.

 My Report from Mt.
 Takao!

 Then, some of them had statements and rites.
 They meant that they would reject evil, toxic thoughts in their mind.
 Some of the statements are not in Japanese but in Chinese, so I do not understand the entire, (It is common about things at temples in Japan,) but the purpose of the festival is same.
 They used a sword, arrows, etc, for the rites.